ivan-guerra/programmador.com/content/posts/cosmo.md

 ## Conclusion

 Writing your own OS, even a primitive one, is a daunting task.
-Thankfully, there's communities and plenty of resources out there to help get the job done.
+Thankfully, there are communities and plenty of resources out there to help get the job done.
 I've managed to learn quite a bit about toolchains, the x86 architecture, assembly, and more.
 I recommend anyone thinking about starting an OS development project dive in.
 Even if you don't hit your mark, you'll pick up some useful